The Expert Guide to Buying Amazon Lightning Deals

 What to Know About Black Friday Lightning Deals

 Amazon's Black Friday Lightning Deals function in much the same way as regular ones.
 However, there tends to be a ton more than on any normal day, much like on Prime Day.
 Additionally, Prime members can receive early access to select Lightning Deals.

-Black Friday definitely offers better Lightning Deals than other times.
+Black Friday offers better Lightning Deals than other times of year.
 It's similar to Prime Day, in that there are more deals in general, and they typically pop up more frequently.
 But Black Friday's deals are open to all Amazon shoppers.

 Tips and Tricks for Shopping Amazon Lightning Deals

 You have the ability to watch Lightning Deals ahead of time and receive notifications as they go live.
 If you're not integrating that into your Amazon shopping strategy, you could be missing out on excellent offers.
 You can set up a watchlist on the desktop site if you prefer to, but an even easier way to browse and set deals to "Watching" is through the Amazon app.
 Then, you'll receive notifications on the app when the offers go live, and you can easily jump on and be ready to snap up a deal as soon as the discount begins.

 SEE ALSO: How Do I Find Amazon Coupons?

 Add Other Items to Your Cart Beforehand